evrythng/reactor-testing/README.md

 2. Set up a `config.json` according to your needs:

-    - `apiKey` - The Trusted App API key.
+    - `trustedAppApiKey` - The Trusted App API key.
+    - `apiUrl` - The environment API URL.
     - `event` - Relative location of the JSON file describing the event to simulate.
 For example: